-The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in Sydney Harbour National Park.
+The walking trail between Rose Bay and Watsons Bay walk is one of the most scenic coastal hikes in Sydney Harbour National Park.

 The walk takes in secluded beaches, beautiful parks, and picturesque bays, with panoramic views of the city and the Harbour to enjoy along the way.